acq3047/hangman272/README.md

 ## Milestone 2: Create the variables for the game

-This section requires basic knowledge of python commands, such as if-else statements.
+This particular section requires a foundational understanding of Python commands.
+The goal is to develop a code that allows the computer to randomly select a word from a predefined list for user input.
+The user will then be prompted to input a single letter as a guess for the word chosen by the computer.
+Furthermore, the code should incorporate if-else statements to validate whether the user's input is in alphabetical order and consists of a single character.
+These checks are essential for ensuring the accuracy and reliability of the user's input.

 ### Task 1: Define the list of possible words

-Create a file named **milestone_2.py**.
-This file will contain the code for the first milestone.
-In this task, we are going to create a list of words.
+The task at hand entails defining a word list from which the computer will randomly select.
+To accomplish this, a file named **milestone_2.py** has been created to contain the code for the initial milestone.
+The objective is to compile a list of words.

+To achieve this, a variable named **word_list** has been established, housing a collection of preferred fruits.
+Subsequently, the contents of the **word_list** variable have been displayed in the terminal.

+***Breakdown list:***
 1. Create a list containing the names of your 5 favorite fruits.
 2. Assign this list to a variable called word_list.
 3. Print out the newly created list to the standard output (screen).